In today’s complex and regulated environment, businesses need to focus on building secure solutions in the cloud that

 - Identity and access management

 Azure Active Directory is a comprehensive identity and access management cloud solution that helps secure access to your data and on-premises and cloud applications, and simplifies the management of users and groups.
-It combines core directory services, advanced identity governance, security, and application access management, and is a key component of Microsoft Cloud services, including Microsoft Azure, Office 365, Microsoft Dynamics CRM Online, and Intune, as well as thousands of third-party SaaS apps.
+It combines core directory services, advanced identity governance, security, and application access management, and is a key component of Microsoft Cloud services, including Microsoft Azure, Microsoft Dynamics CRM Online, Microsoft Intune, and Microsoft Office 365 as well as thousands of third-party SaaS apps.
 Azure Active Directory also makes it easy for developers to build policy-based identity management into their applications.

 - Security Development Lifecycle